pragma-/Plang/README.md

     VariableDeclaration ::= "var" Identifier Initializer?
     Initializer         ::= "=" Expression

-Variables are explicitly declared with the `var` keyword.
+Variables are explicitly declared with the `var` keyword, followed by an identifier.
 Variables declarations may optionally have an initializer that assigns a default value.

     $ ./plang <<< 'var a = 5; a'